 For the fourth talk in the series, the session consisted of an interview with Peter Jackson on his career to celebrate his appointment as a 2021 RIBA Fellow for his contributions to architecture and the community, as he celebrates 50 years at the RIBA.
 This is followed by a presentation on recent Sharjah Architecture in the United Arab Emirates.

-Stay tuned for the next event in our live lunch talks series, which will be held in August 2021.
+Stay tuned for the next event in our live lunch talks series.

 For more information about upcoming events and Gulf news, visit our RIBA Gulf homepage.